Professional 3D Scanners • EinScan • REV1 TECH

 What accuracy can the Medixa hold in clinical conditions?

 The Medixa publishes RMS accuracy below 0.3 mm at clinical working distance.
 Crucially, the movement-compensation algorithm corrects for involuntary patient motion (breathing, infant micro-movements, geriatric tremor), so the published accuracy holds in real exam-room conditions — not only when the patient holds perfectly still.
 This accuracy class is appropriate for socket fit, cranial remolding tolerance, AFO/KAFO trim-line precision, and seating impressions.
-The Medixa is not pitched as a metrology tool — for VDI/VDE 2634 / ISO 10360 lab-certified accuracy in industrial workflows, the FreeScan Combo Series is the right sibling.
+The Medixa is not pitched as a metrology tool — for VDI/VDE 2634 / ISO 10360 lab-certified accuracy in industrial workflows, a FreeScan-class metrology scanner is the right sibling.

 Is the Medixa safe for use on patients, including infants?